kavyasureshkumar/Graph-ConsList-/README.md

 # Graph-ConsList
-A project that represnts a graph using a nested conslist
+A project that represents a graph using a nested conslist

 It implements the dijksta's shortest path algorithm for the List-Graph